Why Teachers Sharing Classrooms Doesn't Work in Public Education!

 Sometimes two teachers even have their personal desks stationed in the same room.
 If there's only one teacher desk, whoever is using the room to teach a class may use the desk during that period.

-Classroom sharing adds an unnecessary and inordinate amount of stress to a job that is already highly challenging.
-Is it any wonder teacher resignation rates are at an all-time high?
+Making teachers share classrooms adds an inordinate amount of stress to a job that is already highly challenging.

 While it may appear to be financially cost-effective for schools to ask their teachers to share classrooms, there is indeed a high price tag attached to this approach.